 Conversely, when a market is in backwardation, the price of the futures contract is lower than the spot price.

 The shape of the forward curve is the most important factor every hedger and trader must consider before employing a hedging strategy.

-A hedge consists of two components: 1) The underlying exposure 2) The hedging instrument.
+A hedge consists of two components, the underlying exposure and the hedging instrument.

 Therefore, hedging strategies carry basis risk.
 When a Bitcoin miner employs a hedging strategy, he exchanges price risk for basis risk.

 Basis risk occurs when there is a divergence in the differential between the spot price and the futures price.
 The main source of basis risk is the unexpected strengthening or weakening of the basis.

 While a hedged strategy protects from outright price risk, the hedger is still exposed to basis risk.
 Although the basis can and does fluctuate, it is still generally less volatile than either the spot or futures price.

 In the following scenarios, we will observe how basis risk impacts the profitability of hedgers.

 When a miner puts on a short hedge by selling futures, the hedge creates a position where the miner is now long the basis.
 If the spot price of Bitcoin increases relative to the futures price, the basis strengthens.
 This would result in a positive return for the miner.

 In this illustration, assume a miner sells 100 BTCUSD Quarterly 0925 contracts to hedge his $10,000 worth of Bitcoin exposure.